sbhbenjamin/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Use Factory design pattern.
     * Pros:
         * Easier to extend
-        * Abstracts out the complexity of creating a Comparator
+        * Abstracts out the complexity of creating a `Comparator`
+        * Promotes reuse of code as there is no need to repeat necessary conditions needed to create a `Comparator`
+        * Easier to conduct Unit-testing as we only need to test the Factory to check whether the `Comparator` returned meets the correct type and the conditions.
         * Cons:
             * Makes the code verbose
 * **Alternative 2:** Create `Comparator` at the point of parsing.
     * Pros:
         * Less code needed to implement
     * Cons:
-        * Leads to poor code quality `Comparator` creation becomes more complex
+        * Leads to poor code quality as `Comparator` creation becomes more complex.
+(For example: Poor quality may arise due to violations of KISS principle)

 **Aspect: How the sorted list is stored/rendered:**
 * **Alternative 1 (current choice):** Use `javafx.collections.transformation.SortedList`.
     * Pros:
         * Abstracts out the details of rendering
         * Abstracts out the details behind sorting (i.e. only need to pass in the `Comparator`)
     * Cons:
-            * Difficult to preserve the ordering if tasks are added or edited
+        * Difficult to preserve the ordering if tasks are added or edited.
+Since `TaskList` is implemented using `ObservableList`, any changes to it would cause them to be propagated to the `SortedList` (which wraps the `ObservableList`).
+Therefore, adding/editing a `Task` would cause the contents to be automatically sorted.
+Hence, this might lead to the reordering of the tasks.

 * **Alternative 2:** Sorts the tasks using a stream and repopulate the `TaskList`.
     * Pros:
         * Straightforward implementation
     * Cons:
-        * Mutability may lead to errors
+        * Mutability may introduce latent bugs (For examples: Storage may be updated with `incorrect` tasks that may have been introduced when mutating the `TaskList` since saving to storage is dependent on `TaskList`)
         * Redundant computation to delete and reinsert the same tasks after each operation